iwantmyname/blog/src/2011/05/free-domain-transfer-uk-nz-io-domains.md

 * [.LI (Liechtenstein)](https://iwantmyname.com/domains/li-domain-registrar-transfer-liechtenstein)
 * [.SH (Saint Helena)](https://iwantmyname.com/domains/sh-domain-registrar-transfer-saint-helena)

-For a complete list of transferable extensions see our [domain transfer price list](https://iwantmyname.com/domains/domain-transfer) and make the switch to iWantMyName today.
+For a complete list of transferable extensions see our [domain transfer price list](https://iwantmyname.com/domains/domain-transfer) and make the switch to iwantmyname today.